mashirochan/pokemon-showdown-bot/README.md

   * ```"name"``` the second name is your username

 ## Running Your Bot
-To run your bot, run ```Node.js command prompt```.
+To run your bot, run the program ```Node.js command prompt```.
 Next, find the file path to your bot's folder.
 For example, mine is saved on my desktop so the file path is "C:\Users\Mashiro\Desktop\MashiBot\Pokemon-Showdown-Bot-master".
 In the terminal window type ```cd [your file path]```, and then press Enter.
-Next, type ```node main.js``` to start your bot.
+Next, type ```node main.js``` and press Enter again to start your bot.
 You should see things start to pop up, confirming connection to the server and also the joining of the rooms that it was assigned to join.

 ## Making Commands